The general steps to create and manage alerts are shown in the image below.

 Define the monitor in one of three ways: visually, using a query, or using an anomaly detector.

-- Visual graph definition works well for monitors that you can define as “some value is above or below some threshold for some amount of time”.To define a monitor visually, choose Define using visual graph.
+- Visual editor definition works well for monitors that you can define as “some value is above or below some threshold for some amount of time”.To define a monitor visually, choose Define using visual editor.
 Then choose an aggregation, a set of documents, and a timeframe.
 Visual definition is the most common choice.

-- Query definition gives you flexibility in terms of what you query for (using the Elasticsearch query DSL) and how you evaluate the results of that query (Painless scripting).
-To use a query, choose Define using extraction query, add your query (using the Elasticsearch query DSL), and test it using the Run button.
+- Query definition gives you flexibility in terms of what you query for (using the Opensearch query language Lucene) and how you evaluate the results of that query (Painless scripting).
+To use a query, choose Define using extraction query, add your query (using the Opensearch query language Lucene), and test it using the Run button.

 - To use an anomaly detector, choose Define using Anomaly detector and select your Detector.